-What Happens After Filing I-90,
+What Happens After Filing Form I-90

 Knowing that your green card has expired (or worse yet it was lost/stolen) can be an unsettling feeling.
 You’re probably anxious to know what happens after filing Form I-90, Application to Replace Permanent Resident Card, and how long it will take to receive your new green card.
-Although the steps that take place are fairly consistent, the time frame can vary based on the USCIS case load, the USCIS office where you filed, and your ability to properly file an accurately prepared Form I-90 without errors or omissions.
+Although the steps that take place are fairly consistent, the I-90 processing time can vary based on the USCIS case load, the USCIS office where you filed, and your ability to properly file an accurately prepared Form I-90 without errors or omissions.

 The following list details the basic steps of the process for most people.
 There is an approximate amount of time provided.
 However, this time frame can vary.

-Receipt of Application (2-3 weeks after filing)
+Receipt of Form I-90 Application

-Appointment Notice for Biometrics (3-5 weeks after filing)
+Appointment Notice for Biometrics

 Tip: If you think you might have a criminal record, contact an immigration lawyer before going to a biometrics appointment.
 Some crimes will make you ineligible for immigration benefits.
 A lawyer can request a background check before USCIS does and deal with it as necessary.

-Receive Your New Green Card in the Mail (4-5 months after filing)
+Receive Your New Green Card

 Tip: You must notify USCIS if you change your address after filing your Form I-90 within 10 days of your relocation by filing Form AR-11, Alien’s Change of Address.
 You also must call USCIS at 1-800-375-5283 to change the address with your pending I-90 application.
-If you did not receive your green card in the mail, you can make a Case Inquiry.
+If you did not receive your green card in the mail, you can make a case inquiry.